itz-coffee/discord-relay/README.md

 ```
 - Move addon folder

-Move the `DiscordRelay` addon to your Garry's Mod server's addons folder.
+Move the `addons` folder to your Garry's Mod addons folder.
 - Install dependencies

 On the `web` folder, run